membraneframework/membrane_tutorials/videoroom/videoroom.md

   //no worries, we will put something into these functions :)
   }
   ```
-  Let's start with a constructor to define what how our room will be created.
+  Let's start with a constructor to define how our room will be created.
 We need to declare member fields used in this part of the constructor in the class body first:
   ```ts
     private socket;
     private webrtcSocketRefs: string[] = [];